 Double the representation of people with disability from 2.7% to 5.6% by 2025

-The Public Service Commission has developed eLearning modules to improve disability awareness among staff in the NSW public sector.
+The NSW Public Service Commission has developed eLearning modules to improve disability awareness among staff in the NSW public sector.
 The modules aim to create a more inclusive and accessible workplace by providing information about what staff should know, say and do to confidently and effectively work alongside colleagues with disability.
-Training Modules developed for employees.

 Download the full version of the Diversity Inclusion Belonging Guide